joimb9064/vulnerable-lab/README.md

 * Accept the default settings
 * cat .ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 * Create hidden file and add a flag in the file.
-* On you kali Linux generate ssh keys and transfer the public key to the josh account.
+* On you kali Linux generate ssh keys and transfer the public key to the josh account with the scp command.
 * Add the key to the authorized_keys so that you can authenticate with ssh keys
 * Go to the ssh configuration file
 * Allow password authentication as well as key authentication
 * Disable password authentication
+* sudo systemctl restart ssh